 - Rain Jacket Care

 Performance-oriented rain jackets are your focused outdoor pieces.
-One step down from a true hardshell jacket, they're made to withstand extreme conditions: the shell fabrics are tougher, the waterproof membranes are better breathers, and the hoods are more substantial.
+One step down from a full-on hardshell jacket, they're made to withstand extreme conditions: The shell fabrics are tougher, the waterproof membranes are better breathers, and the hoods are more substantial.
 As a result, the interior fabrics are also much less prone to clamming up, and often have a premium, soft feel.
-Price does increase with these upgrades, although daily usability is nearly on par with the hiking/daily use category below.
-The primary compromise is pocket placement as some hand pockets sit high to accomodate a climbing harness.
-Jackets in this category include the Outdoor Research Realm, which absolutely blew us away with its performance in brutal conditions in southeast Alaska.
+Price does increase with these upgrades, although daily usability is nearly on par with the hiking/daily use category above.
+The primary compromise is pocket placement as some hand pockets sit high to accommodate a climbing harness or backpack hipbelt.
+Jackets in this category include the Arc'teryx Beta LT, which impressed us with its performance during a wet and slushy winter in the PNW.

 To create a waterproof rain jacket that resists moisture from entering yet also lets sweat and hot air vent out requires a combination of fabric layers.
 You’ll see this referenced in every performance-oriented rain jacket on the market, typically seen as: 2L, 2.5L or 3L.
 We break down the pros and cons of each below, and for a deep dive, check out our article on rain jacket construction.

 These jackets are the most basic, and typically require a mesh liner to protect the jacket’s inner coating (hence the 2-layer name).
 They’re not very breathable and the mesh adds bulk, making 2-layer jackets best for casual use.
 You’ll often find them in entry-level styles, such as the $75 Columbia Watertight II above.
 One notable exception is a jacket like the Norrøna Falketind Gore-Tex Paclite that uses Gore-Tex’s Paclite Plus, which has a minimalist, protective treatment on the interior in place of a hanging liner to minimize weight and bulk.
 The treatment is thinner than the sprayed-on coating of a 2.5-layer jacket (more on this below), so we consider the Falketind a 2-layer piece.

 A 2.5-layer jacket attaches a very thin interior fabric to the waterproof/breathable laminate or coating.
 The benefit of this interior finish is that the mesh found in 2-layer jackets is no longer necessary.
 Breathability as well as compressibility increases and weight decreases with the design, making this the most popular option for hikers, backpackers, and climbers.
 One downside is that the interior fabric isn't as soft to the touch as a true 3-layer (some consider it slippery or plasticky), but we've seen improvements with recent models.

 A true 3-layer construction incorporates three separate pieces of fabric, with the actual waterproof and breathable membrane in the middle and a more substantial fabric on the interior.
-This adds a bit of bulk than a comparable 2.5 layer, but increases durability and further improves breathability and next-to-skin feel.
+This adds a bit of bulk than a comparable 2.5 layer, but increases durability and further improves moisture wicking and next-to-skin feel.
 Jumping to a 3-layer jacket also involves a significant increase in price (one exception is Patagonia's $179 Torrentshell 3L), and most often these are big name designs, like Gore-Tex or eVent.
-It's worth noting that all premium performance jackets to make our list have a 3-layer construction.
+It's worth noting that nearly all premium performance jackets to make our list have a 3-layer construction.

-One of the most sought after features in a waterproof rain jacket is breathability: the ability for perspiration and other moisture to exit the jacket without outside water coming in.
+One of the most sought-after features in a waterproof rain jacket is breathability: the ability for perspiration and other moisture to exit the jacket without outside water coming in.
 Some cheaper rain jackets are barely breathable at all, but almost all of the fabrics used in today’s models are at least somewhat breathable and promoted as such.
-The market leader has long been Gore-Tex, particularly in their high-end offerings, but a number of fabrics are now challenging the paradigm including eVent, NeoShell by Polartec, MemBrain by Marmot, and HyVent Alpha by The North Face.
+The market leader has long been Gore-Tex, particularly in their high-end "Active" and "Pro" offerings, but a number of fabrics are now challenging the paradigm, including AscentShell by Outdoor Research.
 Generally speaking, the more you spend the more breathable the jacket will be.
-One exception is ultralight jackets, which cost more than cheap lightweight models but ventilate approximately the same.
-A jacket’s breathability is greatly enhanced with the inclusion of pit zips, which we discuss further below.
+One exception is ultralight jackets, which cost more than cheap lightweight models but ventilate approximately the same in most cases.
+A jacket’s ability to keep you cool is greatly enhanced with the inclusion of pit zips, which we discuss further below.

 Pocket placement is another consideration.
 Serious shells, such as those offered by Arc’teryx, often place the hand pockets higher up on the torso to avoid interfering with your pack’s hipbelt (they're often referred to as "hipbelt- or harness-compatible."
 What you gain in convenience with the hipbelt (or climbing harness), you then lose in daily usability.
 It’s just not as natural a landing spot for your hands.
 As such, if you plan to wear your rain shell the majority of time around town, it's best to select a rain jacket with hand pockets at the standard height.

 Hood size can be a big consideration when rain jacket shopping.
-If you plan to climb in your rain jacket, look for one with a helmet compatible hood.
+If you plan to climb in your rain jacket, look for one with a helmet-compatible hood.
 These can reach over the top of most climbing helmets for added weather protection.
-For example, the Patagonia M10 is a great choice for climbers due to its large hood as well as its tiny packed size that can be easily clipped to a carabiner.
-For normal hiking and backpacking, it’s often prudent to avoid this feature as the large hood will require a lot of cinching down, causing the fabrics to bunch up.
+But for normal hiking and backpacking, it’s often prudent to avoid this feature as the large hood will require a lot of cinching down, causing the fabrics to bunch up.

 Adjustability of the hood also is key.
 When the wind is blowing, you want a hood that conforms to your head, while retaining enough structure around the sides and the bill that you can still see out.
 Some manufacturers succeed better than others at this concept.
 One standout is Arc’teryx’s StormHood (as seen on the Beta LT): With a single pull at the back of the hood, you adjust evenly around the sides and back of the head.
-Of the more budget-friendly options, we like the hood design of the Patagonia Torrentshell, which has toggles at the back and front for quick and easy adjustments.
-We prefer the toggle style for adjusting the back of the hood over a rip-and-stick Velcro tab for its improved performance (both styles are pictured below).
+We prefer the toggle style for adjusting the back of the hood over a rip-and-stick Velcro tab for its improved performance.
 The cord wraps around the sides of your head and pins the fabric down in a uniform way when cinched, which keeps the hood on your head even in really windy conditions.
-The benefits of the Velcro style are simplicity and weight: they don’t require a cord or toggle, both of which add a bit of bulk.
+The benefits of the Velcro style are simplicity and weight: They don’t require a cord or toggle, both of which add a bit of bulk.

 To give the best seal possible, every rain jacket that we recommend here has some sort of cinch system at the hem.
 Typically done with a cord and toggle, they’re very user-friendly.
 You’ll see one side cinch on ultralights when the manufacturer is trying to cut some weight.
 The single cinch does mean if you really have to tighten the jacket, it will pull a bit to one side, but it’s often negligible and worth the weight savings.
 Heavier rain jackets have cinches on each side for a more even fit.

 Hardshell jackets, in contrast to the hiking rain jackets we’ve listed above, are made for truly extreme conditions.
 Built to withstand heavy driving rain and wind, the jackets are heavier and bulkier.
 Their fabrics are also much less prone to being soaked through under sustained rainfall.
 As a result of the tough builds, you’ll see these hardshells being used for anything from mountaineering to backcountry skiing.
 And you’ll also see prices skyrocket for these performance pieces thanks to their high-end detailing.
-A few rain jackets on this list cross into the lighter end of the hardshell category, including the Outdoor Research Realm, Patagonia M10, and Arc'teryx Zeta LT.
+A few rain jackets on this list cross into the lighter end of the hardshell category, including the Outdoor Research Motive, Rab Kinetic Alpine 2.0, and Arc'teryx Beta LT.

 If you’re noticing that the jacket isn’t beading up water anymore and putting it in the dryer for a short stretch doesn’t fix the problem, you may need to reapply some DWR (this is common as the coating diminishes over time).
 A waterproof jacket without DWR won’t breathe as well in heavy rain because the water will pool up and soak into the exterior fabric layer.
 Reapplying the DWR is done through a fairly simple process, and we’ve found that the Nikwax TX.Direct Spray-On works well.